indigo-dc/synergy-doc/doc/admin.md

 ╘══════════════════╛
 ```

-### synergy manager status

-This command get the status of the managers deployed in the synergy service:
+To get the status about managers, use:

 ```
 # synergy manager status